Skip to content

 This Chromebook is tablet sized at 11.6 inches and has 32GB storage similar to many standard tablets.

-Powered by android, it has a diverse compatibility, allowing you fast and effortless connectivity and use.
+Powered by Android, it has diverse compatibility, allowing you fast and effortless connectivity and use.

-So, if you are a student that travels and want to make the most of your time by writing essays on the go, this tablet-keyboard combo is a top choice.
+So, if you are a student that travels and wants to make the most of your time by writing essays on the go, this tablet-keyboard combo is a top choice.

 One thing to consider is that the S7 is a high-spec tablet.
 So, while you will be able to achieve a lot while using it, it is priced accordingly.